an Alternative to Natural Health

 Miracle Healing From The Earth

 The earth has given us many wonderful herbs, fruits, vegetables, grains and pure drinking water to restore our bodies.
-We are becoming aware of the healing properties of food, herbs and water.
-The ever increasing studies of HYDRATED BENTONITE (volcanic ash, clay) is being discovered all over the world.
+We are aware of the healing properties of food, herbs and water.
+The studies of HYDRATED BENTONITE (volcanic ash, clay) is being used all over the world.
 During the Balkan War the British army used clay for cholera.
 The mortality rate was 60 % for all soldiers who contracted this disease.
 When volcanic ash was used the mortality rate went down to 3%.
 Since then the British army uses clay for treatment of poisoning.

 There is nothing magic about it's healing powers.
 The molecules making it up are some of the world's smallest.
 These molecules are shaped like calling cards.
 The surface of these cards have a negative electrical attraction, while the edges are positive.
-Therefore, volcanic ash can pick up many times it's own weight of positively charged ions.
+Volcanic ash can pick up many times it's own weight of positively charged ions.
 Volcanic ash absorbs or neutralizes toxins and bacteria found in the alimentary canal and detoxifies it.

 It might be wise to consider hydrated bentonite where a health problem is due to toxic material in the alimentary tract.